Academic Regulations for Undergraduates

 XII.
 Comprehensive Examination

-In schools where a comprehensive examination is a requirement for graduation, a senior who fails to meet the requirements for graduation in the comprehensive examination may be granted the privilege of a re-examination during one of the subsequent annual periods assigned for senior comprehensives, but may not graduate until the comprehensive examination has been passed.
+In schools where a comprehensive assessment is a requirement for graduation, a senior who fails to meet the requirements for graduation in the assessment may be granted the privilege of undergoing another assessment, but may not graduate until the assessment has been passed.
 At least 40 calendar days must elapse after a previous attempt before a student may undergo another comprehensive assessment.
 Exceptions to this timeline are left to the discretion of each school’s deans.

 XIII.
 General Degree Requirements